 13. St Bartholomew the Less

 St Bartholomew the Less stands in the grounds of St Bartholomew’s hospital.
 The hospital, affectionately known as Bart’s, is the oldest in London and continues to this day as a teaching hospital.
 The original hospital chapel, the Chapel of the Holy Cross, was located on a different site and was moved to its current location in 1184.
 Following the Dissolution, the chapel became a parish church.
 The architect Inigo Jones was christened there in 1573.
 The church fell into disrepair and in 1789 George Dance the Younger replaced the interior with a wooden octagonal skeleton.
 This was replaced with one built from stone and iron in 1823 by Thomas Hardwick.
 The building was damaged during the Second World War and restored by Lord Mottistone and Paget.

 West Smithfield EC1

 14. St Benet Paul’s Wharf

 St Benet Paul’s Wharf is by Wren in dark red and blue brick with a lead spire.
-It looks a bit out of place compared to most of Wren’s churches, more like a pretty Dutch country church.
-The architect Inigo Jones who built the Queen’s House at Greenwich and the Banqueting House in Whitehall, as well as part of the pre-Wren St Pauls, is buried in the chancel.
+It looks a bit out of place than most of Wren’s churches, more like a pretty Dutch country church.
+Inigo Jones, who built the Queen’s House at Greenwich and the Banqueting House in Whitehall and part of the pre-Wren St Pauls, are buried in the chancel.

 St Benet is now the Welsh church in the City, holding services in the Welsh language.
-Inside there are the original galleries to the north and the west with bowls of fruit carved on their fronts.
-There is also a very good Royal Arms of Charles II over the doorcase beneath the tower.
+Inside are the original galleries to the north and the west with bowls of fruit carved on their fronts.
+There is also a perfect Royal Arms of Charles II over the doorcase beneath the tower.

 Queen Victoria Street EC4